 1. A first slide with the project's name and a very short description.

-THEN slides explaing (you can have more than one slide for each topic):
+THEN slides explaining the elements below.
+Entries can include more than one slide for each topic.

 3. What you did